SleeperNova/Python-Projects/README.md

 <summary>User Input</summary>
 This is a simple user input GUI system with the following criteria:

-- User able fill in the following:
+- User is able to fill in the following:
   - How are you feeling?
   - What day of the week is it?
   - Enter any notes